Rare and exclusive few-body decays of the Higgs, Z, W bosons, and the top quark: Rare Higgs boson decays

 The third diagram of Fig.~\ref{fig:H_gauge_meson_diags} shows the radiative decay into a photon or Z boson plus a flavoured meson.
 In the SM, this FCNC process can only proceed through a double W loop, and we are not aware of any theoretical calculation of these rates to date.
 We estimate here the branching fractions for $\rm H \to \gamma/Z+VM$ with $\rm VM = K^{*0}, D^{*0}, B_s^{*0}, B_d^{*0}$, which are all excited vector states, as explained below.

 On the one hand, calculations for the inclusive flavour-changing $\rm H \to qq'$ rates exist~\cite{Benitez-Guzman:2015ana,Aranda:2020tqw,Kamenik:2023hvi}, but without the photon (or Z boson) emission and the exclusive final-state meson formation.
-These predicted FCNC Higgs branching fractions, $\BR(\rm H\to qq') \equiv \BR(\rm H\to \qqbar' + q'\overline{q})$, amount to
+These predicted FCNC Higgs branching fractions, $\BR(\rm H\to qq') \equiv \BR(\rm H\to \qqbar' + q'\overline{q})$, amount to \footnote{The $\rm H\to ds$ branching fraction has been updated as per Ref.~\cite{Tammaro2025}.}

 On the other hand, the work of~\cite{Kagan:2014ila} determined the $\rm H\to \gamma+VM$ branching fractions, and the work~\cite{Alte:2016yuw} provided the $\rm H\to Z+VM$ decay widths assuming (arbitrary) $\mathcal{O}(1)$ flavour-changing Yukawa couplings.
 From the results of~\cite{Kagan:2014ila} (resp.,~\cite{Alte:2016yuw}), the branching ratios of Higgs decaying into a photon (resp., a Z boson) plus a flavoured neutral meson can be determined through the following EFT\,+\,LCDA-based expressions